Tightness for a stochastic Allen--Cahn equation: Tightness

+See \cite[Theorem 3.1.3]{Kun97} for a proof that the cross variation of $\nabla (\nabla \ue \cdot X )$ is indeed given by $Q$.
+Recall that we use the convention to sum over repeated indices.

-When evaluating the right hand-side of this equation we obtain one `good' term, which corresponds to minus the integral over the squared diffuse mean curvature in the purely deterministic case.
-Additional terms are due to the stochastic drift and It\^{o} terms in \eqref{eq:sac3}, and the It\^{o} terms in the last line.
-The objective is to show that these term can finally be controlled by the good mean curvature term or by a Gronwall argument.
-With this aim we derive by a series of partial integration the representation \eqref{eq:d-loc-energy}.
+When evaluating the right-hand side of \eqref{eq:new-Lemma2} we obtain one `good' term, which corresponds to minus the integral over the squared diffuse mean curvature in the purely deterministic case.
+Additional terms are due to the stochastic drift in \eqref{eq:new-Lemma1} and the second order terms in the It\^o formula that can be found in the second line of \eqref{eq:new-Lemma2}.
+The objective is to show that these extra terms can finally be controlled by the `good' mean curvature term or by a Gronwall argument.
+Note that a priori this is not obvious at all, because on the right hand side of \eqref{eq:new-Lemma2} there appear terms like